Drug Uses & More

 I think that I overdosed.
 What should I do?

-Seek emergency medical care if you suspect an overdose.
-Contact the nearest poison control center immediately.
+You must seek emergency medical care if you consume more than the permitted dosage.
+Contact a poison control center immediately.

 Safety Information Warning Precautions